prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 7. The Court shall agree with the expert on a fee covering his written expert report and his  participation in the oral hearing.
 The Court may reduce this fee by an equitable amount if the expert does not deliver his report within the time period specified by the Court or if the report did not have the quality to be expected of the expert.

-8. If an appointed court expert does not present his report within the time period specified or, if extended at the expert’s request, the extended period, the Court may appoint another expert in his place.
+8. If an appointed court expert does not present his report within the time period specified or, if extended at the expert's request, the extended period, the Court may appoint another expert in his place.
 The Court may hold the expert liable for all or part of the costs of appointing and reimbursing another expert.

 9. The Registry shall maintain an indicative list of technical experts.